 If you love to have an adventure trip and would like to relish the natural beauty, standing close to the clouds, then Chembra Peak in Wayanad is your perfect destination.
 Situated at 2100 m above sea level it is the highest peak in Wayanad, adjoining Nilgiri Hills in Tamil Nadu and Vellari Hills in Kozhikode.
 You have to take permission for trekking from Meppadi Forest Office.

-The trek starts at the watch tower which is 5 km away from the Forest office.
-It will take about 3 hours to reach to the top of Chembra Peak.
-Ascending through the rugged terrain, on the half way you will find a heart-shaped lake, which is the unique attraction of the peak.
+The trek starts at the watchtower which is 5 km away from the Forest office.
+It will take about 3 hours to reach the top of Chembra Peak.
+Ascending through the rugged terrain, on halfway you will find a heart-shaped lake, which is the unique attraction of the peak.
 It is believed that the lake has never dried up.
 On reaching the top of the peak, you will be astounded with the enchanting natural beauty and can see the whole Wayanad with a bird’s eye view.
 The whole trekking can be completed in a day, but the thrilling memories will last for a lifetime.
 For Trekking enthusiasts, this is undoubtedly one of the best places to visit in Kerala.

 Kozhikode railway station is 72 km from Kalpetta and Calicut international airport at 100 km.
 From Kalpetta to Meppadi bus service is available.